jvansch1/ycharts-wiki/Deployment-Procedures.md

 `python manage.py systems_generate_release_email`

 to generate release email from pivotal tracker.
 Remember to approve BOTH YCHARTS AND YCHARTS DATA projects.
 Include the output notes in your email.
+Paste the output in your email as plain text so it doesn't make an ugly line break between each delivered ticket.

 ### Make annotation on Google Analytics
 Include release number and basic description